 Alternative investments are a great way to build wealth!

 Yes, the stock market is a great way to invest your money.
-However, there are plenty of options available that are just as good or better, allowing you to diversify your investments more completely than you can achieve with stock market investing.
+However, there are plenty of options available that are just as good or better, allowing you to diversify your investments more completely than you can achieve with Motley Fool stock picks.

 What is an Alternative Investment?